 ABOUT SALLY WOLFE

-Sally Wolfe’s mission is to help writers and professionals bring their wisdom and stories to the world (fiction and nonfiction).
+Sally Wolfe’s passion and purpose is to help writers and professionals bring their wisdom and stories to the world (fiction and nonfiction).

 Since 2005, Sally has worked with New York Times-reviewed authors, literary agents, and self-published writers and professionals.
+She was also a story editor for Narrative Magazine.
 (Read what people have to say about her work here.)

 Want the whole story?
 Read on.